AbhinathK/my-portfolio/README.md

 # Abhinath Kumar's portfolio

 This is my professional portfolio.
-Uses AWS and ReactJD
+Uses AWS and ReactJS